Elvira: Mistress of the Dark (film): 1990s–2000s: Proposed sequel, and Elvira's Haunted Hills

 Peterson quickly sold a script for a sequel, but it became tied up in red tape when Carolco Pictures went bankrupt.
 She followed through with plans to star in a sitcom, but 1993's The Elvira Show did not secure a spot on the TV schedule.
-Soon after, she announced the forthcoming Elvira Vs. the Vampire Women, but a contract dispute with Roger Corman prevented the film from being produced.
+Soon after, she announced the forthcoming Elvira vs. the Vampire Women, but a contract dispute with Roger Corman prevented the film from being produced.

 The script for Elvira's Haunted Hills was written in the late 1990s, but after spending three years trying to get Hollywood to produce the project, she and then-husband Mark Pierson decided to finance it themselves.
 The shoot in Romania was grueling, and they had difficulty securing distribution.
 In the same vein as Young Frankenstein, Haunted Hills spoofs the 1960s Roger Corman/Edgar Allan Poe films.
 Other than the Elvira character, there's no direct connection between the films, although it is sometimes referred to as a prequel since it is set more than a century earlier.

 2010s–present: Netflix, Shudder, and Arrow 4K blu-ray

 Prior to Mistress of the Dark, there were already plans to feature Elvira in an animated series, but this has yet to materialize.
 In 2019, Peterson pitched the idea to Netflix and Shudder, which both passed.
 Around the same time, the character made her inaugural Scooby-Doo appearance in Return to Zombie Island.
 Elvira returned the following year with an increased role in Happy Halloween, Scooby-Doo!, in which she spends the bulk of in a flat-top variation of the Macabremobile and dispatches another monster with a stiletto to the forehead.

 Peterson's Scooby experience was so positive that, after years of trying to get a third film produced, she announced in 2020 that the next Elvira film will likely be an animated feature.
 Although no specifics have been released, a detailed story treatment has been completed.

-Commenting on the remaster of the film for blu-ray in 4K resolution in August 2020 on Dread Central, Anthony Arrigo wrote that "the film was shot on a low budget and these roots are apparent but the increase in resolution brings with it a brighter color palette (...)
+Commenting on the remaster of the film for Blu-ray in 4K resolution in August 2020 on Dread Central, Anthony Arrigo wrote that "the film was shot on a low budget and these roots are apparent but the increase in resolution brings with it a brighter color palette (...)
 Arrow Video has delivered an accurate reproduction of the 35 mm experience."
 Arrow's Ultra HD Blu-ray had a commercial release on November 12, 2024.

 In October 2021, Elvira's 40th birthday special was announced on the YouTube channel for Shudder streaming, with the video "Burn Witch Burn".
-Throughout October, for Halloween, Elvira featured horror movies catalog on Netflix's YouTube channel, titled Netflix & Chills Meet Dr. Elvira.
+Throughout October, for Halloween, Elvira featured horror movies on Netflix's YouTube channel, titled Netflix & Chills Meet Dr. Elvira.